ck37/hpc-savio-xsede/README.md

 # savio-notes
-Notes on using UC Berkeley's Savio cluster for multicore and multi-node parallel R computation via SLURM.
+Notes on using UC Berkeley's Savio cluster for multicore and multinode parallel R computation via SLURM.

+## Files in this repository

+* [h2o-slurm-multinode.Rmd]() - example of how to start a multinode h2o cluster using R
+* [sbatch-rmd.sh]() - generalized slurm job script that runs an Rmd and converts to html
+* [sbatch-r.sh]() - generalized slurm job script that run an R file
+* [Makefile]() - generalized Makefile to customize slurm parameters and submit jobs
+* [compile-R-3.3.md]() - compiling R on Savio

 ## Key resources